sitewards/ansible-role-server-suicide/README.md

 This is the Ansible Server Suicide Role.
 It's designed for consumption by playbooks, not for consumption by itself.
 It installs little PHP script and a cron task to check how long the server is running and if it is being used.
-IF there server is not used for more than defined period of time (4h by default), that PHP script sends a request to the showroom-hypervisor to terminate the machine which is running the script.
+If the server is not used for more than defined period of time (4 hours by default), that PHP script sends a HTTP request (e.g. to the showroom-hypervisor) or executes a shell command to terminate the machine which is running the script.

-This solution can only be used together with hypervisor, it is mostly useless alone, since the termination task is perormed by hypervisor, the script here is only responsible for monitoring and deciding on terminatino.
+Please note that both HTTP call and shell commands have to be provided by other applications or services, this script only takes the decision about termination and triggers the execution, it does not have any termination logic and/or corresponding permissions in it.

+This solution was originally designed to to be used together with hypervisor, as of now it can be used with anything including hypervisor.
+One use case is as before - just call hypervisor's URL and hypervisor will kill this instance.
+Another use case is to execute a shell command, e.g. ("poweroff").
+And if instance was configured to terminate on shutdown - it will cause instance termination.

 ## Limitations